olcf/olcf-user-docs/systems/spock_quick_start_guide.rst

 Spock is connected to an IBM Spectrum Scale™ filesystem providing 250 PB of storage capacity with a peak write speed of 2.5 TB/s.
 Spock also has access to the center-wide NFS-based filesystem (which provides user and project home areas).
-While Spock does not have *direct* access to the center’s High Performance Storage System (HPSS) - for user and project archival storage - users can log in to the :ref:`dtn-user-guide` to move data to/from HPSS.
+While Spock does not have *direct* access to the center’s Nearline archival storage system (Kronos) - for user and project archival storage - users can log in to the moderate DTNs to move data to/from Kronos or use the "OLCF Kronos" Globus collection.
+For more information on using Kronos, see the :ref:`kronos` section.

 GPUs
 ----